 Lutron Caseta wireless dimmer

-Keep in mind that you’ll need to get the Lutron Smart Bridge in order to use all the features with any Lutron products, including the switch.
-You can purchase a starter kit, which includes the bridge and a remote control.
+Keep in mind that you’ll need to get thein order to use all the features with any Lutron products, including the switch.
+You can purchase , which includes the bridge and a remote control.
 The bridge must be plugged into your home’s router in order for you to control the lights from your electronic device, such as a smartphone.

 WeMo Wi-Fi Smart Dimmer

 Looking for a dimmer that doesn’t require you to buy a whole new set of bulbs for the house?
-This one by WeMo calibrates to integrate with any type of light bulb.
+This one by WeMo will calibrate itself to any type of light bulb.
 The switch also has some interesting design touches that place it ahead of the competition.
 For example, you can use a finger to control the brightness by running it along the gutter in the center of the switch.
 Whatever light the switch is associated with will then dim or brighten accordingly.
-The switch also offers a night mode that gives you just enough lighting to find the bathroom in the middle of the night — without blinding yourself with ultra-bright lights when you’re half asleep.
+The switch also offers a night mode that gives you just enough lighting to find the bathroom in the middle of the night.

-The WeMo app also offers extensive features, including the ability to review your home’s electricity consumption and control multiple WeMo devices.
+The WeMo app offers even more, including the ability to review your home’s electricity consumption and control multiple WeMo devices.
 The switch is compatible with Amazon Alexa, Google Home, IFTTT, and HomeKit.
 Plus, you don’t need a hub, so you can get your smart light switches set up for a low upfront cost.

 GE C-Start Smart Switch

-We especially like the design of this switch, which makes it easy to casually use by touch while also providing a nice little halo of light that can function as a nightlight or just help you find the switch in the dark.
+The C by GE is a powerful amalgam of minimalist design and easy performance.
+The plate’s casual design isn’t obtrusive or distracting, but is in fact pleasant to look at.
+Controls are simple touch and drag gestures, and the tiny rings of lights makes for an effective (but not overbearing) nightlight.
 Scheduling and remote control are handled by the GE C App, but the switch is also compatible with voice commands via Google Assistant or Alexa, giving you many different ways to control it, including options to dim.
-On its own, the switch is also very smart: It can automatically dim or brighten lights based on the natural light that it detects in the space or if it senses movement in the area.
+On its own, the switch is also incredibly adaptive: It can automatically dim or brighten lights based on the natural light that it detects in the space or if it senses movement in the area.

 TP-Link Kasa Smart Wi-Fi Light Switch

 As part of the Kasa family of smart devices, this light switch allows for detailed schedule settings via the Kasa Smart app.
-It’s a simpler switch than some on our list, but an excellent pick for those who want a minimalistic model or those who like TP-Link’s devices and want to keep it all in the family.
+It’s a simpler switch than some on our list, but an excellent pick for those who seek minimalist designs, or those who like TP-Link’s devices and want to keep all their devices linked and integrated.
 It also has great voice control options, offering compatibility with Alexa, Google Assistant, and even Cortana.
 The Kasa app has a walk-through specifically designed to help homeowners install this switch themselves, which is really something that more smart switches should offer.

 There’s nothing better than having a virtual assistant at your disposal, and that’s exactly what you can expect with the iDevices Instinct, a smart light switch with built-in Alexa functionality and much more.
 Since it’s powered by Alexa, it essentially functions like any other smart speaker using Alexa.
 From being able to turn on/off various lights connected to the Amazon Alexa ecosystem to checking up on your future calendar appointments, the Instinct has you covered.
 There’s also a blue ring on the switch itself to indicate Alexa’s responses and other functions, which also doubles as a handy night light.